augustus-mutinda/io.alup.mobile/ReadMe.md

 # Android Technical Assessment, Alup.
+# How to run the project
+1. Clone the project to a local repository
+2. Download android studio from https://developer.android.com/studio and install all required plugins.
+3. Open the folder cloned to, then let the project sync.
+4. Connect a physical device or create an emulator and run the project.
+5. Task 2, is done on a jira board, access has been given to peter@pula.io
 # Question 1.
 ## Problem Statement.
 Kenyan Farmers often suffer losses or low farm yields due to a diverse range of catastrophies, this may range from floods, drought, etc. This affects millions of families essentially due to lack of farm insurance for the small scale farmer.